 Another story says that he had been buried at the Palace of Heaven in Nanjing.
-Yet another story maintains that 3rd Ming Yongle emperor had Zhu Yuanzhang's coffin reburied at Beijing, when the capital was moved there.
+Yet another story maintains that the 3rd Ming Yongle Emperor had Zhu Yuanzhang's coffin reburied at Beijing, when the capital was moved there.

 It is however likely that Zhu Yuanzhang actually is buried with his wife in Xiaoling.
 It's not conceivable that he would spend such colossal manpower and resources on constructing this great mausoleum and then decide to be entombed in a simple grave in an unknown place.
 He was simply too suspicious and vain to make such a decision.

 In the early days of the Republic someone inscribed seven characters in the southern wall of the Treasure City reading; "This mountain is the tomb of the first emperor of the Ming Dynasty".
 Furthermore, in 1998 a seismological survey uncovered an extraordinary large space of about 4,500 square meters under the tomb mound.

 Empress Ma Xiuying was often characterized as a gentle and mild person who exerted a dampening influence on the sometimes hysterical emperor.